alessandrasomma28/madsf/README.md

     - If the driver accepts the offer, `Drivers` notifies `RideServices`, which finally dispatches the ride using the *TraCI* method `dispatchTaxi(request_id, driver_id)`.

 When all the requests are processed, the *SUMO* logic is resumed, until the next step of the multi-agent logic.

-## Evolvability

-The project is designed to be easily extensible and adaptable to different scenarios.
-The multi-agent model can be easily modified to include new features, without acting directly on the agents.
-One can simply modify the `.json` files in the `config/` folder to change the parameters of the agents (such as different acceptance probability distribution) or add other components (such as other different ride-hailing providers).